History of British Airways: 2000: Rod Eddington era

 In 1999, British Airways reported a 50% drop in profits, its worst since privatisation.
 This was compounded by the majority of BA subsidiary companies running at heavy losses as well; the company reacted by selling several.
 In March 2000, Bob Ayling was removed from his position and, in May, British Airways announced Rod Eddington as his successor.
 Eddington set about the termination of several investment programs, such as in Olympic Airways, and cutting the workforce, the process being taken still further in response to the slump caused by the 9/11 attacks in 2001.
 BA's share price dropped from 760p in May 1997 to only 150p in September 2001, showing how heavily the company had been hit.

 With the crash of Air France Flight 4590 in 2000, 9/11, and escalating maintenance costs, the future of Concorde was limited, despite expensive safety modifications made after the Air France accident.
 It was announced on 10 April 2003 that in October that year BA would cease scheduled services with Concorde, due to depressed passenger numbers.
 The last commercial Concorde flight from New York to London was on 24 October 2003.
-The airline retained ownership of eight Concordes, which were placed on long-term loan to museums in the UK, U.S. and Barbados.
+The airline retained ownership of eight Concordes, which were placed on long-term loan to museums in the UK, US and Barbados.